Deepfake Pornography as Far-Right Gender Phantasms

 Workshop

-Since non-consensual deepfake content as hate-media has become a widespread practice, the workshop will ask participants to reimagine and reinvent common AI and deepfake content with focus on gender inclusivity and queer creativity.
+Non-consensual deepfake content as hate-media has become a widespread practice.
+This workshop tried to find out to which extent such deepfakes are an aspect of far-right ‘fashy’ media culture.
+Subsequently it asked participants to reimagine and reinvent common AI and deepfake content with a focus on gender inclusivity and queer creativity.
 Would it be possible to develop inclusive and artistic deepfake content that is made with ethical standards, which means that the actors/actresses and deepfake figures or personalities had to give written consent for their facial, aural, or bodily features to be used?
-The workshop will invite people to deepfake consider tech experiments and debates regarding sexual experimentation and otherness.
+The workshop invited people to create deepfakes, and to consider technological experiments and debates regarding sexual experimentation and otherness.

 Date